Lucy Wallace Porter: Exhibitions

 An exhibition titled Camera Woman Along the Medieval Pilgrimage Roads: The Early 20th-Century Photography of Lucy Wallace Porter was held at Harvard University from August to November 2018.
 It described Porter as 'one of the most influential women photographers in the field of art history during the twentieth century'.
 The exhibition was curated by Kathryn Brush (University of Western Ontario) and Joanna Bloom (Photographic Resources Librarian, Harvard Fine Arts Library).

 Death and legacy

-Wallace Porter died on September 19, 1962 at Cambridge, Massachusetts, USA.
+Porter died on September 19, 1962, at Cambridge, Massachusetts, US.
 Upon her death, her estate was bequeathed to Harvard.